maintaining healthy gaming habits

 Where can I get help?

-If you find that you are continuing or increasing your gaming or your relationships, mood, studies or work are being impacted, it’s a good idea to reach out to someone you trust.
+If you believe gaming is negatively affecting your relationships, mood, studies or work, it’s a good idea to reach out to someone you trust.
 You could talk with a parent, teacher, school counsellor, Elder, family member or friend.
 A general practitioner (GP) is another good place to start when seeking help and information.
 You can also contact eheadspace (our phone and online service) your local headspace centre, or Kids Helpline if you wanted to talk to somebody about your internet and gaming use.

 With the right support, most people are able to get back to enjoying the benefits that gaming and internet use can contribute to their lives.